DNA64/jekyll/docs/_docs/step-by-step/09-collections.md

 To set up a collection you need to tell Jekyll about it.
 Jekyll configuration happens in a file called `_config.yml` (by default).

-Create `_config.yml` in the root with the following:
+Create `_config.yml` in your sites root folder with the following:

 ```yaml
 collections: